TOUCH THE SKIES AS YOU EXPLORE THE MOUNTAIN KINGDOM

 We'll also take the hike to the famous Taktsang Monastery, also known as the Tiger’s Nest, which clings to the cliffs high above the valley floor.
 The ascent has a number of places to stop and admire the views, and is taken steadily.
 The first buildings date from around 1680 and legend says that Guru Padmasambhava, who brought Buddhism to Bhutan, arrived here on the back of a flying tigress.

 Fly to Kathmandu (1 night) for an afternoon tour of the historic centre and a farewell dinner.

-The following day we transfer to the airport for a return flight to London via Doha.
+The following day we transfer to the airport for a return flight to London via Delhi.

 Extend your stay- Chitwan National Park extension